Remember When Blake Shelton Became a Member of the Grand Ole Opry?

-On this day in 2010, Blake Shelton became a member of the Grand Ole Opry.
+On October 23, 2010, Blake Shelton officially became a member of the Grand Ole Opry.

 The superstar admits the moment was “the highlight of his career,” as he was inducted into the highly coveted institution by his longtime friend, Trace Adkins.

 In 2020, Shelton reflected on the pivotal moment of his career on social media when he celebrated his 10th year as an Opry member.